Podcast: Download

 No matter how you choose to learn these techniques, this is important:

-Your goal is to shift the burden of memorizing numbers to remembering fun and straightforward images.
+Your goal is to shift the burden of memorizing numbers to recalling fun and straightforward images that are already in your memory.

-This simple activity will reduce the cognitive load on your brain and make learning and remembering any number exciting and fun.
+This simple shift from trying so hard to using mnemonic images instead will reduce the cognitive load on your brain and make learning and remembering any number exciting and fun.
+Using these techniques will also expand your mind as they provide substantial mental stimulation over the years to come.

 How to Remember Numbers: Simple Mnemonic Examples